andy-maier/pytest-easy-server/docs/usage.rst

               vault_dict = yaml.safe_load(fp)
           return vault_dict['passwords'][nickname]

-* In each of your test functions, access the server host, userid and password as follows:
+* In each of your test functions, access the server host, username and password as follows:

   .. code-block:: python